GoogleCloudPlatform/click-to-deploy/k8s/elasticsearch/README.md

   --backup-claim elasticsearch-1-backup
 ```

-### Register the snapshot repository in Elasticsearch cluster
+### Register the snapshot repository in the Elasticsearch cluster

 [Get the URL for the Elasticsearch API](#get-the-elasticsearch-url).
 The
 `ELASTIC_URL` points to the Elasticsearch REST API.